sdah24/Utopia/README.md

-I dont know how CSS took the major part in my project!!!
-I just pushed staticfiles and it was 30K+ lines!!!!!!
-But 90% of my code was Python!!!!!
+I really dont know how CSS and JS a major part in my project!!!
+I just pushed a CSS and it added staticfiles and it was 30K+ lines!!!!!!
+MOST of them were small .js file.
+But 90% of my code was Python I never used JS in my project!!!!!